Updated: Mar 1

 This is great for a big stretch to the neck and back muscles, as well as improving core strength and balance.

-As your horse gets better at this, you can move the treat further under the body to increase the amount of core strength required - almost like us doing sit ups!
+As your horse gets better at this, you can move the treat further under the body to increase the amount of core strength required - but be careful not to "over-stretch" at first - don't attempt to go further than the horse can comfortably go without bending their knees.

 How often should I do this?

 Research shows that performing these types of stretches 4x weekly can improve overall flexibility and performance, as well as reduce the symptoms of back pain associated with muscle spasm and tightness.
-I would recommend performing these stretches after exercise, 3-4x weekly.
+I would recommend performing these stretches daily where possible.

 Each stretch should be held for 10-15 seconds (if tolerated) and can be repeated 2-3 times each session.